Prapthi564/DevOps-DevSecOps-Hackathon/README.md

 1. **Challenge 01: CI/CD with GitHub, Docker, and VS Code**
    - Access GitHub Repository via VS Code
-   - Set up a local infrastructure using .NET and work with three Docker images: `fabrikam-init`, `fabrikam-api`, and `fabrikam-web`.
+   - Set up a local infrastructure using .NET and
    - GitHub Project Repo and Infrastructure Repository
-      - Create a new project repository on GitHub linked to the GitHub enterprise account.
+      - Create a new project repository on GitHub linked to the GitHub account.
       - Set up a new repository to store the infrastructure code and configurations.
    - Configure GitHub Actions for building and pushing code.
    - Modify the GitHub workflow file using Codespaces.
       - Use Codespaces to access the GitHub repository.
       - Edit the GitHub workflow file within the Codespaces environment to optimize the CI/CD pipeline.

-2. **Challenge 02: GitHub's Advance Security Features**
+2. **Challenge 02: GitHub's Advanced Security Features**
    - Activate code scanning for the repository.
       - Identify and address security vulnerabilities detected by the code scanner within the codebase.
    - Enable CodeQL alerts to proactively identify and resolve security issues.